RConsortium/S7/README.md

   - Documentation
       - [ ] - Generate index pages that list the methods for a generic or the methods with a particular class in their signature

+## Questions

+  - Using `@` vs `$` for property access, `@` triggers R CMD check
+    NOTES, needs `utils::globalVariables()`, people are used to using `$` for lists and data.frames
+  - What should `prop()` return if the property doesn’t exist?
+  - Returning NULL / character in validator vs throwing an error?
+  - Opt-out property validation, potentially fatal to performance, maybe default to implicitly off in constructors?
+  - Do we want to allow setting the body of a generic?
+I would argue no.